neuro-inc/cookbook/README.md

 ## Reinforcement Learning

 [Deep Q-Learning](https://github.com/neuromation/ml-recipe-mountain-car).
 This recipe shows a rather simplistic approach to reinforcement learning (DQN) in one of the traditional environment: [Mountain Car](https://gym.openai.com/envs/MountainCar-v0/).
 It is an excellent starting point to dive into Deep Reinforcement Learning.

-## Learning

-[Practical Deep Learning for Coders, v3](https://github.com/neuromation/ml-recipe-course-fast-ai-v3).
-Brought to you by [fast.ai](https://fast.ai), this course aims to make deep learning more comfortable to use, thereby getting more people from all backgrounds involved.

-[A Code-First Introduction to Natural Language Processing](https://github.com/neuromation/ml-recipe-course-fast-ai-nlp) is another great [course](https://www.fast.ai/2019/07/08/fastai-nlp/) from fast.ai.
-It covers a lot of ground, including transfer learning for NLP, tips on working with languages other than English, attention and the transformer, text generation algorithms, and issues of bias.

 # Prerequisites